musaib01/Car-Rental-Project-PF/README.md

                                               The values of multiple variables are passed to the receipt function and a receipt is printed for the user.
 The rand() function is used to assign the user an order number.

 # Contributors:
-Muhammad Qalb-e-Ali
+1) Muhammad Qalb-e-Ali
-Musaib Gillani
+2) Syed Ali Raza
-Daniyal Shah
+3) Daniyal Shah
-Muhammad Wahaj-ud-din
+4) Muhammad Wahaj-ud-din